 The materials are spread into long rows ("windrow") piles to decompose over 12 weeks (compared to 8 weeks for yard trimmings).
 Microorganisms break down the materials and heat the pile to very high temperatures.
 In about 3 months, the microorganisms transform the piles into an earthy, soil-like material called compost.
 The compost is used for many different landscape applications.
 Finished compost suitable for home landscaping projects is available to residents at the SMaRT Station.

-What about compostable plastic foodware?
-Choose paper cups and plates over compostable "plastic" PLA cups and other foodware.
-Unfortunately, compostable plastics do not biodegrade in the 12 weeks time that makes composting economically feasible, and therefore compostable plastics are not accepted in Mountain View's compost program.
+"Compostable" plastic food ware is not accepted in Mountain View's compost program.
+Choose paper cups and plates over "compostable" plastic PLA cups and other food ware.
+Unfortunately, compostable plastics do not biodegrade in the 12 weeks time that makes composting economically feasible.
 Our processors produce a certified organic compost product.

 Although the Curbside Compost Program began in July 2017, rates were not increased until July 2018.
 Because curbside compost carts contain food scraps which decay over time, carts must be collected weekly, and Recology must add more collection routes (drivers and trucks).
 Processing costs have also increased because composting food scraps takes 12 weeks compared to 8 weeks for yard trimmings.
 The amount of rate increase in July 2018 was about five percent or $1.60 per month for 32-gallon trash service.